bastienchabal/gmail-mcp/docs/functions.md

 1. Use `detect_events_from_email()` to identify potential events in emails
 2. Present the detected events to the user and ask for confirmation
+3. Ask for any missing information (end time, location, description, attendees)
-3. Only after receiving explicit confirmation, use `create_calendar_event()` to add the event
+4. Only after receiving all necessary information and explicit confirmation, use `create_calendar_event()` to add the event

+**IMPORTANT**: Never use default values for event details.
+Always ask the user for:
+- End time (if not specified)
+- Location (if not specified)
+- Description (if not specified)
+- Attendees (if not specified)

 Example workflow:
 ```
 I noticed this email contains what appears to be a meeting invitation for tomorrow at 3:00 PM.

+Here are the details I detected:
+- Title: Project Review Meeting
+- Start time: Tomorrow at 3:00 PM
+- End time: Not specified
+- Location: Not specified
+- Description: Not specified
+- Attendees: Not specified

 Would you like me to add this to your calendar?
+If so, I'll need some additional information:
+1. How long will the meeting last?
+2. Where will the meeting take place?
+3. Would you like to add a description?
+4. Are there any attendees you'd like to invite?
 ```

 ### Email Confirmation